Ernyoke/ervin-szilagyi-static-site/src/articles/an-introduction-to-aws-batch.md

 In addition to multi-node jobs, we can enhance the underlying EC2 instances with graphics cards (GPUs).
 This can be useful for operations relying on parallel processing, such as deep learning.

+AWS Batch also supports applications that use EFA.
+An [Elastic Fabric Adapter (EFA)](https://docs.aws.amazon.com/batch/latest/userguide/efa.html) is a network device used to accelerate High Performance Computing (HPC) applications using Message Passing Interface (MPI).
+Moreover, if we would like even better performance for parallel computing, we can have direct GPU-to-GPU communication via [NVIDIA Collective Communication Library (NCCL)](https://aws.amazon.com/blogs/compute/optimizing-deep-learning-on-p3-and-p3dn-with-efa-part-1/), which is also built on EFA.

 ## AWS Batch - When to use it?

 AWS Batch is recommended for any task which requires a lot of time/memory/computing power to run.
 This can be a vague statement, so let's see some examples of use cases for AWS Batch: